beardgrylls/Keebchains/Bambu AMS Tutorial/readme.md

    - Enable supports

 [Step2](Step2)
-*With my Bambu P1S using a 0.4mm nozzle and utlizing PLA I set my models up as 0.16 layers, 2 walls, 15% gyroid infill, supports enabled with default settings*
+- *With my Bambu P1S using a 0.4mm nozzle and printing with PLA, I set my models up as 0.16 layers, 2 walls, 15% gyroid infill, supports enabled with default settings*

 ## 3. Paint the model to utilize the AMS and multicolor prints